MuMiN-dataset/mumin-build/README.md

 </details>

-With HDF installed, the `mumin` package can be installed using `pip`:
+With HDF5 installed, the `mumin` package can be installed using `pip`:
 ```shell
 $ pip install mumin
 ```